 The Pokagon Bodewadmik Ogitchedaw will foster comradery among tribal veterans and will honor all veterans for the values and virtues attributable to their service.

 Veteran Emergency Assistance

-If you are having temporary financial issues and require assistance with utility bills, vehicle or home repairs, medical bills or other debts, you may coplete and submit an emergency assistance form.
+If you are having temporary financial issues and require assistance with utility bills, vehicle or home repairs, medical bills, or other debts, you may complete and submit an emergency assistance form.
 Be sure to specify the amount requested, the reason you are applying for assistance and how quickly it is needed.
 Details can be found on the Michigan Veterans Affairs Agency website.

-Veterans and service members: Ogitchedaw want to hear from you
+Veterans and service members: Ogitchedaw wants to hear from you

 Efforts are underway to create a comprehensive and current database of Pokagon veterans and current service members.
 The Ogitchedaw Board wants to involve more veterans in membership events like movie nights, potlucks, and other activities year-round, not just during the tribe’s pow wows.
 And the veterans want to correspond with currently-serving members of the military to send care packages and offer support when they return home.
 Complete this form to be included in the Ogitchedaw Database.

 Regulations Under the Uniformed Services Employment and Reemployment Rights Act of 1994